Here’s a secret: You have to be a successful person before you can be a successful Physical Therapy Owner or CEO.

 Working for someone else can be frustrating, especially if you naturally have an entrepreneurial, leadership mindset (aka, the Go-Getter Owner).
-This typically drives PT staff therapists to pursue going into business for themselves and opening their own clinic.
+This typically drives physical therapy staff therapists to pursue going into business for themselves and opening their own clinic.

 Our advice: As you begin your Physical Therapy Startup journey, ask yourself why you went into private practice in the first place and return to your ideal scene.

-Let’s discuss the business model options for opening your Startup in PT private practice, and what is needed for each.
+Let’s discuss the business model options for opening your Startup in physical therapy private practice, and what is needed for each.